23 September 2019, 09h50:

 The sister language and/or linguistic influence of the Anglo-Saxon Futhorc is the Elder Futhark, which is a Proto Germanic/Norse runic alphabet.
 The Elder Futhark (400 – 800 AD) existed prior to the Anglo-Saxon Futhorc and both co-existed for some time (300 years).
 During this time; new languages arose between the tribes, such as Anglo-Frisian, Old Saxon, Old Frisian and Old English.

-Due to changes in linguistic pronunciation and writing from Old Norse to Old English the Anglo-Saxon Futhorc almost seems to shift the Elder Futhark alphabetical order as well as introducing several new alphabet letters.
+Due to changes in linguistic pronunciation and writing from Proto/Old Norse to Old English the Anglo-Saxon Futhorc almost seems to shift the Elder Futhark alphabetical order as well as introducing several new alphabet letters.
 This includes the switching, mixing and trading of original Elder Futhark letters, known as a linguistic chain shift.
 Compare the two tables below, where Table 1 is the Elder Futhark and Table 2 is the Anglo Saxon Futhorc.
 Notice not only the change in the writing symbols, but also the change in pronunciation, especially considering the vowels.

 - Letter 3; Ansuz become Os: a → o

 - Letter 13; Ihwaz becomes Eoh: æ → eo